How do you guys save people so much money?

 - When will my order be processed?

-Orders typically process within 3 business days, which includes payment authorization, pulling, packing and shipping your bags.
-Some orders may take additional time but should not exceed 5 business days to process.
+Orders typically process within 1 business day, which includes payment authorization, pulling, packing and shipping your bags.

 - How long will it take my order to arrive?

-Orders using FREE Ground Shipping will arrive within 7 to 10 business days after order processing.
-Orders using priority shipping are sent via DHL, UPS, or FedEx Priority and typically arrive in 3 business days after order processing.
+Orders using FREE 2 Day Shipping will arrive 2 business days after order processing.
+Orders are sent via DHL, UPS, or FedEx

 - What is MOLLE?